 Average Cost of Adopting a Child Internationally

 While there are plenty of children in the U.S. waiting to be adopted, you may turn your sights overseas to find a new addition to your family.
-As far as the cost goes, international adoption can be very similar to the average cost of domestic private adoption, running on average between $25,000 and $50,000.
+As far as the cost goes, international adoption is often around $25,000 to $70,000.

 - Child's passport, visa, and medical exam fees